 CDNs (Content Delivery Networks) solve that issue by minimizing the distance between your website visitor and your server.
 This will speed up your website’s response time.
 They work by storing cached versions of your site in various locations or points of presence (PoPs).

-Now that you are armed with effective ways to improve your site speed, it’s time to optimize your eCommerce store just in time for the busy holiday season.
+Now that you are armed with effective ways to improve your site speed, it’s time to optimize your eCommerce store.
 That way, you can turn traffic into revenue and wow your visitors with a great user experience.